-This paper summarizes a study that examined the availability and quality of local data on the health of American Indians and Latinos in the City of Lansing, Mich., and compared these populations to Whites and Blacks.
-Comprehensive databases on health (specifically morbidity and morality), environment, demographics, and spatial distribution were gathered and analyzed for these populations.
-Our study found that current local data is inadequate for proper population assessment, specifically in the areas of data quality, data scale, and data storage.
+This paper summarizes a study that examined the availability and quality of local data on the health of American Indians and Latinos in the City of Lansing, MI, and compared these populations to Whites and Blacks.
+Comprehensive databases on health (specifically morbidity and mortality), environment, demographics, and spatial distribution were gathered and analyzed for these populations.
+Our study found that current local data are inadequate for proper population assessment, specifically in the areas of data quality, data scale, and data storage.
 Using the existing data with its limitations, we completed descriptions for these two populations and made suggestions for continued research.

 Ann V. Millard, Mary Ann J. Ladia, & MarÌaelena Jefferds

 This report presents data from the medical records of patients who were migrant farmworkers or their family members, and who were last seen at migrant clinics in Michigan in the late 1980s.
 This project analyzed data from 154 patients who were at least five years of age.
 Little is known about migrant worker health, particularly in the Midwest.
 In Michigan, migrant farmworkers tend to be invisible in state statistics, agency budgets, and even U.S. Census data.
 Since the U.S. Census is conducted on April 1st, it misses nearly all of Michigan’s migrant workers who are still out of the state at that point in the agriculture cycle.
 Their low income, poor living conditions, and lack of health insurance would be expected to correlate with their poor health.
 On the other hand, they must be in good enough health to carry out heavy physical labor.
 The study found that the three most commonly treated problems were: 1) respiratory tract infections (29%), 2) digestive system problems (25%), and 3) musculoskeletal disorders (20%).
 The main referrals were dental (26%), radiological (26%), and vision-related (17%).